rose-collectionservices/collection-services-manual/03-ACCESSIONING/readme.md

 Accessioning is the formal act of taking legal and physical control of an archival or manuscript collection.
-Formally accessioning material helps to establish the authenticity of the material through documenting chain of custody.
+Formally accessioning material helps to establish the authenticity of the material through documenting the chain of custody.
 It also gives the Rose Library administrative and custodial control over collections and shows that the library is acting in good faith when accepting archival material by documenting the transfer and its terms.

-The Rose Library aims to make all new acquisitions available to researchers immediately following accessioning.
-Therefore, accessioning new material requires sufficient description to make the collection discoverable and usable.
-Material must be described at minimum at the box level, but other descriptive information may be limited.
-Detailed processing is not common at this time, though may be warranted (e.g. the collection is quite small, researcher need is high).

-Determine the appropriate [level of processing](/05-LEVELS%20OF%20ARRANGEMENT%20AND%20DESCRIPTION) at the time of accessioning and then move forward with creating the descriptive documents.
+The Rose Library aims to make all new acquisitions available to researchers immediately following the accessioning of collection material.
+Therefore, extensible or minimal processing happens at the point of accessioning to make the collection discoverable and usable.
+Detailed processing is not necessary at this time, but, at minimum, the material must be described at the box level.
+More granular processing may be done in some cases (e.g., where the collection is quite small or researcher interest is high).
+Processing archivists should determine the appropriate  [level of processing](/05-LEVELS%20OF%20ARRANGEMENT%20AND%20DESCRIPTION) at the time of accessioning and then move forward with creating the descriptive documents.

 ## 3.1 Managing Accessioning Workflow

 *Note: This workflow was fully implemented for Fiscal Year 2019 (FY19).
-Collection material received prior to FY19 will be accessioned in ArchivesSpace but may not follow current process.*
+Collection material received prior to FY19 will be recorded in ArchivesSpace but may not follow current process.*

-When material has been either acknowledged or paid for and is ready to be accessioned the Accessioning Archivist will share this information with the accessioning team.
+When acquisitions are ready to be accessioned, the Head of Processing will share this information with the accessioning team.

-*	The Accessioning Archivist maintains an Airtable with all new manuscript acquisitions, and there is a view called "Accessioning To-Be-Assigned" populated with the ones that are ready for discussion at the weekly accessioning meeting.
+•	The Head of Processing maintains an Airtable base with all new manuscript acquisitions and uses the "Accessioning To-Be-Assigned" view to identify acquisitions that are ready to be assigned for accessioning.
-*	During this meeting, the Accessioning Archivist updates the team on the status of pending collections and gives information on any significant, new collections that have entered the acquisitions process.
-*	The accessioning team members add collections to their individual accessioning queues based on current workloads and specific expertise.
-*	The electronic version of the paperwork will be linked to from the accession record in ArchivesSpace in the External Documents sub-record.
+•	The Head of Processing attends a monthly Acquisition Strategy meeting to learn about what collections are being pursued and shares a record of this information.
+•	Processing team members identify capacity, and the Head of Processing discusses collections that are available for accessioning.

-The system of record for accession information is [ArchivesSpace](<https://emory.lyrasistechnology.org/> "https://emory.lyrasistechnology.org/").
-The Accessioning Archivist will create a record in this database upon receipt.
-One accession record should be created per acquisition, meaning there should be one record for each invoice and/or deed/deed addendum.
-For collections acquired through a simultaneous purchase and gift, there should be separate accession records for each contract.
+The system of record for accession information is [ArchivesSpace]((https://archives.libraries.emory.edu/staff)/> "https://archives.libraries.emory.edu/staff").
+The Head of Processing will create a stub record in this database upon receipt of the materials and paperwork.
+One accession record should be created for each acquisition (i.e., there should be one record for each invoice and/or deed/addendum).
+However, for collections acquired through a simultaneous purchase and gift, there could be separate accession records for each contract and for acquisitions that will be separated over collecting areas/collections, there could also be separate accession records.

-**When manuscript material is received, the Accessioning Archivist will:**
+**When a new collection is received (including both the collection materials and paperwork, the Head of Processing will create a stub accession record in ArchivesSpace**

-*	Create a basic accession record in ArchivesSpace.
+Create a basic accession record in ArchivesSpace
-*	Assign the accession number, as well as complete any field for which they have information, according to the guidelines in the [Emory Libaries Accession Record Field Usage Guidelines](<https://emory.sharepoint.com/:w:/r/sites/EUVRoseLibrary/Shared%20Documents/Systems/ArchivesSpace/ArchivesSpace%20Workflow%20and%20Instruction%20Docs/AccessionRecord_Field_Usage_Guidelines.docx?d=w0f6d77107ef745069dc384bcc79cd410&csf=1&web=1&e=E8SwOd> "https://emory.sharepoint.com/:w:/r/sites/EUVRoseLibrary/Shared%20Documents/Systems/ArchivesSpace/ArchivesSpace%20Workflow%20and%20Instruction%20Docs/AccessionRecord_Field_Usage_Guidelines.docx?d=w0f6d77107ef745069dc384bcc79cd410&csf=1&web=1&e=E8SwOd").
+*	Assign the accession number by using the , as well as complete any field for which they have information, according to the guidelines in the [Emory Libaries Accession Record Field Usage Guidelines](<https://emory.sharepoint.com/:w:/r/sites/EUVRoseLibrary/Shared%20Documents/Systems/ArchivesSpace/ArchivesSpace%20Workflow%20and%20Instruction%20Docs/AccessionRecord_Field_Usage_Guidelines.docx?d=w0f6d77107ef745069dc384bcc79cd410&csf=1&web=1&e=E8SwOd> "https://emory.sharepoint.com/:w:/r/sites/EUVRoseLibrary/Shared%20Documents/Systems/ArchivesSpace/ArchivesSpace%20Workflow%20and%20Instruction%20Docs/AccessionRecord_Field_Usage_Guidelines.docx?d=w0f6d77107ef745069dc384bcc79cd410&csf=1&web=1&e=E8SwOd").
 *	Document physical receipt of the material in an event record attached to the accession record.
 	*	Type is equal to "custody transfer"
 	*	The role of the selector linked as an agent is "curator"